google/gae-secure-scaffold-python3/README.md

 ### Authentication for IAP users

-This is available at `secure_scaffold.contrib.appengine.users`.
+This is available at `securescaffold.contrib.appengine.users`.
 It provides a `User` class which has a few useful methods providing the details of the current user.
 It also provides `requires_auth` and `requires_admin` decorators which enforce the need for authentication and admin rights respectively on the views they are applied to.